little-world/rust-course/projecta/03-string-interning.md

 Implement a string interner that stores each unique string once and returns references to deduplicated storage.

 Now that we understand `Cow` for conditional allocation, let's tackle a bigger problem: **string duplication across your entire program**.
 String interning is a powerful technique that trades lookup time for dramatic memory savings.

-**What is String Interning?**

-String interning is a technique where:
 1. **Unique strings stored once**: First occurrence allocates and stores
 2. **Duplicates return references**: Subsequent occurrences return pointer to existing storage
 3. **Pointer equality works**: Can compare strings with `ptr::eq()` instead of `strcmp()`